ianlintner/zio-langchain/README.md

    - Demonstrates basic LLM interaction
    - Uses a simple in-memory conversation history

-2. **AdvancedChat**: An enhanced chat application with additional features.
-   - Supports streaming responses (tokens appear one by one)
-   - Includes function/tool calling capabilities
-   - Uses BufferMemory for conversation history

-3. **SimpleRAG**: A Retrieval-Augmented Generation example.
+2. **SimpleRAG**: A Retrieval-Augmented Generation example.
    - Loads and processes documents
    - Creates embeddings for document chunks
    - Retrieves relevant documents for queries
    - Generates responses based on retrieved context

+3. **AdvancedChat**: An enhanced chat application with additional features.
+   - Supports streaming responses (tokens appear one by one)
+   - Includes function/tool calling capabilities
+   - Uses BufferMemory for conversation history

+4. **EnhancedRAG**: An improved RAG implementation.
+   - Enhanced document processing and chunking
+   - Improved similarity search for better retrieval
+   - More sophisticated prompt engineering

-4. **SimpleAgent**: An agent that can use tools to solve tasks.
+5. **SimpleAgent**: An agent that can use tools to solve tasks.
    - Implements ReAct (Reasoning, Acting, Observing) pattern
    - Includes a calculator tool and a mock search tool
    - Makes decisions about which tools to use